cloudnative-pg/cloudnative-pg/README.md

 As a result, the operator is responsible for managing the status of the `Cluster` resource, keeping it up to date with the information that each PostgreSQL instance manager regularly reports back through the API server.
-Such changes might trigger, for example, actions like:
+Changes to the cluster status might trigger, for example, actions like:

 * a PostgreSQL failover where, after an unexpected failure of a cluster's primary instance, the operator itself elects the new primary, updates the